Easy How-to Fix for a Cracked Plaster Wall An Illustrated, Step-by-Step Guide to the Best Way to Re-attach Loose Plaster on Walls and Ceilings

-U.S. Gypsum originally colored its plaster board blue to distinguish it from its other gypsum board products.
+U.S. Gypsum originally colored its plasterboard blue to distinguish it from its other gypsum board products.
 Other manufacturers adopted the color scheme.
-Also see Plater Board, Rock Lath.

 Color Coat: See finish coat.

-Finish Coat: The final coat of a thee coat plaster wall or ceiling system.
+Finish Coat: The final coat of a three-coat plaster wall or ceiling system.
 It is applied to the second or "brown" coat and is finished to a smooth surface ready for paint or wallpaper.

-The finish coat us usually hydrated lime plaster or a blend of gypsum and lime plaster because lime plaster works to a smoother finish than the stronger, but coarser, gypsum plaster.
-It is also called the white coat (from the color of lime plaster which is whiter than gray or brown gypsum plaster under it), especially by old time plasterers; and may also be called the color coat because chemical tints were often added to the lime plaster to give the wall its final color.
+The final (finish) coat us usually hydrated lime plaster or a blend of gypsum and lime plaster because lime plaster works to a smoother finish than the stronger but coarser, gypsum plaster.
+It is also called the white coat (from the color of lime plaster which is whiter than gray or brown gypsum plaster under it), especially by old-time plasterers; and may also be called the color coat because chemical tints were often added to the lime plaster to give the wall its final color.